 Employment by Type of Geographic Region

-Chart 12 tracks employment in tourism by the different types of geographic regions in Canada (urban, rural, etc.) using a logarithmic scale.
+Chart 10 tracks employment in tourism by the different types of geographic regions in Canada (urban, rural, etc.) using a logarithmic scale.
 Graph two in the series shows the size of the tourism labour force in each geographic region, the number of unemployed workers in each region, and the unemployment rate by month.
-Graph three shows the monthly change in employment as a percent of employment in February 2020.

 This data shows regions attached to a Census Metropolitan Area (CMA) or Census Agglomeration Area (CA) and those that are not.
 A CMA has a population of at least 100,000 and a CA has a population of at least 10,000.